brandon-rhodes/python-patterns/index.rst

 `@brandon_rhodes <https://twitter.com/brandon_rhodes>`_

-And with those preliminaries complete, here we go — my very first write-up of a design pattern, that I’ll doubtless revisit and revise and correct many times over the years as I learn more, but that (deep breath) it’s time to hit “Publish” on:
+And with those preliminaries complete, here we go — my first two write-ups of design patterns, that I’ll doubtless revisit and revise and correct many times over the years as I learn more, but that (deep breath) it’s time to hit “Publish” on: